Grace-Amondi/myhospitali/README.md

     f) You should see a green alert message telling you that the medical info was successfully updated.
 If you do not see this, the form was not properly filled out.
-HealthNet will tell you what part(s) of the form must one.
+My Hospitali will tell you what part(s) of the form must one.
 Retry step e.